Caflo/old_website/index.md

 ## whoami

 Hi!
 I'm Carlo Cannarsa.
-I'm a **Cybersecurity student** and my passion is IT security.
+I'm a **Cybersecurity student** and my passion is IT security and Software Engineering.
 I am also a self-learner, and I like to keep up with this field by staying updated and discovering new things.
 I hope you will like my profile (: